puppetlabs/puppet-docs/source/puppet/6.1/man/device.md

 log file will not have an ending ']' automatically written to it due to the appending nature of logging.
 It must be appended manually to make the content valid JSON.</p></dd>
+<dt>--detailed-exitcodes</dt><dd><p>Provide transaction information via exit codes.
+If this is enabled, an exit
+code of '1' means at least one device had a compile failure, an exit code of '2' means at least one device had resource changes, and an exit code of '4' means at least one device had resource failures.
+Exit codes of '3', '5', '6', or '7' means that a bitwise combination of the preceding exit codes happened.</p></dd>
+<dt>--deviceconfig</dt><dd><p>Path to the device config file for puppet device.
+Default: $confdir/device.conf</p></dd>
+<dt>--waitforcert, -w</dt><dd><p>This option only matters for targets that do not yet have certificates
+and it is enabled by default, with a value of 120 (seconds).
+This causes +puppet device+ to poll the server every 2 minutes and ask it to sign a certificate request.
+This is useful for the initial setup of a target.
+You can turn off waiting for certificates by specifying a time of 0.</p></dd>
+<dt>--libdir</dt><dd><p>Override the per-device libdir with a local directory.
+Specifying a libdir also
+disables pluginsync.
+This is useful for testing.</p></dd>
 <dt class="flush">--apply</dt><dd><p>Apply a manifest against a remote target.
 Target must be specified.</p></dd>
 <dt class="flush">--facts</dt><dd><p>Displays the facts of a remote target.
 Target must be specified.</p></dd>
 <dt>--resource</dt><dd><p>Displays a resource state as Puppet code, roughly equivalent to